Sharan-Saha/Twitter-Api-Final-Project/README.md

 ### Software Lead - Senih O

-<< Worked as integration specialist by... >>
+Senih spent a lot of the early stages of the project researching and attmepting to get a working twitter API.
+This was accomplished by extensive research on the Tweepy Library and it's interaction with twitters API.
+Once that was done, most of his work was primarily focused on overseeing the vision and execution of the program's mechanics and GUI, along with integrating the back-end classes and data with the GUI on the front end.

 ### Front End Specialist - Clay B

-Front-end lead conducted significant research on making GUIs in pygame and the pygame-menus library.
+Clay lead conducted significant research on making GUIs in pygame and the pygame-menus library.
 We wanted to ensure the menus we created were high quality and functional, so Clay researched a libarary to help us with this.
 In addition, Clay wrote the GUI portions of our controller class, coded our menus, and was responsible for placing our models on screen.

 ### Back End Specialist - Sharan S

-Back-end was responsible for taking raw data from API and formatting it to work with rest of program.
+Sharan was responsible for taking raw data from API and formatting it to work with rest of program.
 The base trends and comparison trends are random items from the list in trends.json, and if they were the same, the comparison trend would be a different trend.
 Back end also had to make sure the userinfo.json file would be updated if a new player is added or if there is a new high score is reached.

 ## Testing *(Software Lead)*
-* << Describe your testing strategy for your project. >>
-    * << Example >>

-* Your ATP

 | Step                  | Procedure     | Expected Results  | Actual Results |
 | ----------------------|:-------------:| -----------------:| -------------- |